Click the links below to view information about activities for this park.

 Enjoy watching programs on the big screen in the auditorium.
 Currently featuring 'Exploring North Carolina,' with a special focus on the New River, entitiled 'New' Beginnings.

 Fishing: Cast your line from the river banks and reel in tonight's dinner.
 The south and north forks of the river provide some of the best smallmouth and redeye bass fishing in the region.
 The south fork downstream from the US 221 bridge is stocked with muskellunge.
 Trout fishing is excellent in the smaller, faster tributaries, most of which are designated general trout waters and are stocked regularly with rainbow and brown trout.
-Anglers need a state fishing license and should obey the regulations of the NC Wildlife Resources Commission.
+Rockfish also migrate up the New River in the spring behind the shad.
+Anglers need a state fishing license and must obey the regulations of the NC Wildlife Resources Commission.

 Fern Nature Trail: This moderate one mile self guided trail, has a small section running along the river.
 After it leaves the river it goes along the side of the ridge above the river, through a second growth forest of mixed hardwoods and pines.
 This trail connects to the Running Cedar Trail.